 Step 1 – Turn Off The Water Supply

 No matter what drain is blocked, whenever a plumbing problem appears, it is important to turn off the water supply.
 That will help you to avoid many unwanted extra problems that can develop like spills or small floods.

 Step 2 – Figure Out Where The Blocked Drain Is

-That is obviously a necessity in the event that you do not already know what drain is affected.
+That is a necessity if you do not already know what drain is affected.
 Check all and see where the problem is noticed.
 Once the problem is found, see if you can still use a part of the water supply.
 If you cannot use any water in your home, you need to look for a blocked drain specialist as soon as possible.
-You cannot stay without running water for a long period of time since this brings in health concerns.
+You cannot stay without running water for a long time since this brings in health concerns.

 Step 3 – DIY Methods

 Go online and see what you can do to clean the blockage.
 There are different recipes for homemade cleaners and degreasers.
 You can easily try some of them.
 If that does not work and you can spare some extra time, go to the local plumbing supply store and buy or rent a plumbing snake.
 You can find instructions about how to use it on the internet.
 Run the snake and see if that solves your problem.